 Traditionally, MSM supplements or powders have been used internally to treat inflammatory conditions such as arthritis, back pain, and other degenerative joint disorders².
 However, studies have also shown that when applied topically, MSM can help a variety of problematic skin conditions.

 For example, MSM has been shown to calm the redness and irritation caused by rosacea and sunburn².
 Additionally, due to its anti-inflammatory properties, MSM is also useful for helping heal acne breakouts and soothing the side effects of skin conditions such as eczema.
+This is what makes MSM such a stellar ingredient to add to a homemade aloe vera face pack for glowing skin.

-MSM in its pure form is a white, odorless, and water-soluble crystalline powder that can be incorporated into face masks, lotions or balms.
+MSM in its pure form is a white, odorless, and water-soluble crystalline powder that can be easily incorporated into face masks, lotions or balms.

 It’s important to choose the right brand of MSM powder for this DIY face mask.
 You want to purchase an MSM powder that contains no fillers.
 Ideally, OptiMSM® should appear on the label, as OptiMSM® is certified free of contaminants and heavy metals.